sverweij/dependency-cruiser/doc/rules-tutorial.md

 ![two 'internal orphans' hiding in do-things](recipes/internal-orphans/before.svg)

 However, sometimes a module only has dependencies to an external module, e.g. node's native `path` module or to `lodash`.
-That module is not strictly an orphans, but for all intents and purposes share the same characteristics as orphans.
+That module is not strictly an orphan, but for all intents and purposes has the same characteristics as orphans.
 To flag them we can add a rule that forbids the dependents of a module to drop below one - for example: